yanshay/spoolease-docs/docs/05-Technicalities/upgrading.md

 - The **NFC tag now acts only as an identifier** for the spool data stored in the **inventory on the SD card**.
 - When a tag is scanned, it is used only to **identify** the spool.
 The data stored on the tag itself is **no longer used**, except for importing old tags (explained below).
 - **Encoding tags is no longer required.** To link a new tag, simply scan an unlinked tag and follow the linking wizard.
 - You can still **encode information on a tag** if you want to be able to scan it later with a mobile phone and view the spool details as they were at the time of encoding.
-This is referred to as 'Virtual Tag'.
+This is referred to as 'Virtual Label'.
 - Because all information is stored in the inventory on the SD card, it is recommended to use the **Backup** button periodically to save the inventory to your personal computer.
 This is a quick and simple operation.

 ---